aztekas-code/aztekas-main/SIMULATIONS/RHD/TOV/README.md

       In order to use this structure, you will have to declare at the beginning of your function as:
          -> rk_ rk;
+      You will also have to define (because is already declared) the Runge-Kutta order variable at the beginning of your file: rk_order = 2 (or 3)

 Here is a pseudocode structure on how to implemente a 2nd Order Runge-Kutta: http://metodos-numericos-para-ecuaciones.blogspot.com/p/metodo-de-runge-kutta-de-segundo-orden.html